Roche wins reprieve as Novartis biosimilar delayed in U.S.

 The news follows a similar setback for another biosimilar copy of Rituxan from Celltrion and its partner Teva.
 Together, the two delays win Roche extra breathing space in the crucial U.S. market.

-Roche shares rose 1 percent in early trading while Novartis stock was little changed.
+Roche shares rose nearly 2 percent by 0840 GMT while Novartis stock was little changed.

 Deutsche Bank analyst Tim Race said Rituxan could now remain free from biosimilar competitors in the United States this year, with erosion threatening only from 2019.